 By Terry Trucco

-At a glance: This link in a small hotel chain is the closest you’ll get to Dublin without boarding Aer Lingus (or staying at sister hotel, the Fitzpatrick Grand Central).
+At a glance: The Fitzpatrick Manhattan, a link in a small hotel chain is the closest you’ll get to Dublin without boarding Aer Lingus (or staying at sister hotel, the Fitzpatrick Grand Central).

 The first thing you see upon entering the bold red lobby is a framed portrait of Michael D. Higgins, Ireland’s president.
 And though I’ve encountered guests with Southern accents on a recent visit, Irish accents usually drown them out.